ufz/ogs/web/README.md

 - Development related content such as developer guide, benchmark documentation, tools description, ... will be simple Markdown files in e.g. [/web/content/docs](https://github.com/bilke/ogs/blob/web-hugo/web/content/docs/benchmarks/elliptic/groundwater-flow-neumann.md)
 - You can preview documentation locally with [Hugo](https://gohugo.io) – a static site generator
-- Other content such as news, blog posts, articles can be authored in a graphical environment and is not part of the code but hosted with a content management system (currently a prototypical implementation uses [Contenful](https://www.contentful.com/) but maybe we can even stick to the current system [Craft CMS](https://craftcms.com/) once version 3 is released).
-This will lower barriers for non-technical people to contribute to the site.
-The content gets imported automatically on Jenkins or locally (see [web/README.md](https://github.com/bilke/ogs/blob/web-hugo/web/README.md) for details)
 - You can [mark](https://github.com/bilke/ogs/blob/web-hugo/ProcessLib/GroundwaterFlow/CMakeLists.txt#L80) benchmarks to be automatically and interactively visualized [in the documentation](https://github.com/bilke/ogs/commit/d4fc7d94a3821a6b4483a1d7aeaabd6ee391c449#diff-2f5b1ac2a759aa09b2d3f5cc1ece45ceR108) inside your [browser](https://dev.opengeosys.org/docs/benchmarks/elliptic/groundwater-flow-neumann/#results-and-evaluation) via [vtk.js](https://kitware.github.io/vtk-js/)! 🍻 CURRENTLY DISABLED!

 ## Requirements